cbgaindia/budget-basic-next/styles/README.md

-Main style file is located at `app.scss` includes style from all pages.
+Main style file located at `app.scss` includes style from all pages.
 This file will only load stylesheets usign `@use` rule.

 ## Directories

 ### Tools

-Includes stylesheets which include `breakpoints` for screen-sizes, `mixins`, `variables` and `global` styles.
+Contains stylesheets which include `breakpoints`, `mixins`, `variables` and `global` styles.

 ### Pages